zaiisao/Documentation/en/Audio Broadcast/token_server_ruby.md

 ## Generate a token using **rtc_token_builder_sample**

+<div class="alert note">To quickly test generating a token on the server, you can follow the steps in <a href="https://www.agora.io/en/blog/2-click-setup-testing-token-server/">Click Setup: Testing Token Server</a>.</div>

 We take **rtc_token_builder_sample.rb** as an example:

 1. Ensure that you have installed **Ruby** and that its version is later than v1.9.